MrPunyapal/laravel-extended-relationships/README.md

 ### What is a need of extended relationships?
 The laravel-extended-relationships package provides additional, more efficient relationship methods for Laravel Eloquent models.
 The package offers several useful features such as reducing the number of database queries, improving performance, and minimizing duplicate code.

-I faced issue and made my own relationships then realise if I can use packages from open source then I can make one too and made this package.
+I faced issue and made my own relationships then realize if I can use packages from open source then I can make one too and made this package.

 ## Installation